 How are your clients currently monitoring corrosion in reinforced concrete?
 Does it involve drilling a hole in their structure, sticking a probe in, and using a logger to collect data that needs to be analyzed offsite?
 This process takes days, even weeks, just to measure concrete corrosion in ONE structure, and often it is discovered that it’s too late to repair the damage.
 In addition to time spent, destructive techniques can damage the overall structural integrity, especially if the concrete is not repaired properly.

 Do you offer your customers alternative methods of testing rebar corrosion?
-Your customers can detect damage early and predict the rate of future deterioration of their structures in seconds, using Giatec’s iCOR® device and patented Connectionless Electrical Pulse Response Analysis (CEPRA) technology.
+Your customers can detect damage early and predict the rate of future deterioration of their structures in seconds, using Giatec’s corrosion assessment tool, iCOR®, with patented Connectionless Electrical Pulse Response Analysis (CEPRA) technology.

 What is iCOR?
 Giatec’s Non-destructive Concrete Corrosion Monitoring